GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 MARK: Excellent.
 All right, cool.
 So that sounds like we have at least a pretty decent coverage across Python.
 But are there any sort of new releases or things that are being actively worked on that Python developers can look forward to?

 JOHN: Yeah.
 I mean so I mentioned this-- I sort of hinted at this earlier-- one of the things that we're definitely doing-- at least in my team-- is trying to make sure there's plenty of tutorials for Django users.
 Right?
-We definitely want Django users to fill at home on Google Cloud Platform.
+We definitely want Django users to fill at home on Google Cloud.

 And that means highlighting products such as Cloud SQL, which is our hosted mySQL solution.
 Because Django developers are a lot more familiar with a relational database management system than something like data store, for instance.
 So we're focusing a bit on Django over the coming months and things like that.